-Trigger Point Injections
+Trigger Point Injections for TMJ

-What are Trigger Point Injections?
+What Are Trigger Point Injections for TMJ?

 With this form of therapy, knots or TMJ trigger points are broken up to relieve muscle fatigue, injury, strain, and overuse.
 They also help alleviate the pain caused by teeth grinding or clenching.
 Often, trigger points remain dormant and don’t produce any symptoms.
 But once they become active, they can bring about intense muscle pain.